jlank/streaming-jsonparsers-utf8-bug-demo/README.md

 * The third client invocation does the same thing but with an `http` stream returned from the mikea/request module.
 * The fourth client invocation does the same thing but with an `http` stream returned from the mikea/request module with my tiny patch

-In both cases, the stream chunks at some point buffer slightly, and cause a json object to be partially sent, if this occurs on a utf8 character with multiple bytes (they can have up to 4), you will soon see a � character and an error will print to the screen.
-It isn't always exact so if you don't see it on the first run, try again.
+In the case that you don't specify an encoding, the stream chunks at some random point in the buffer, and cause a json object to be chunked in the middle of a string, if this occurs on a utf8 character with multiple bytes (they can have up to 4), in this demo you will see a � character and an error will print to the screen.
+It isn't always exact or consistent so if you don't see it on the first run, try again.

 The client/server demo replicates what I was experiencing, if you want to just test the bug directly by chopping up a buffer and writing it to each parser, run `parser_tests.js`